 The benefits of plants, trees and other greenery are obvious when we’re outdoors, but you can quite easily bring all those fabulous benefits into the office.

 You don’t have to turn your office or desk into a jungle; just the odd potted plant here and there can work wonders.
-According to this article, plants can indeed raise job satisfaction, increase productivity, and improve well-being, as well as various health benefits, such as lower blood pressure and reduce anxiety.
+Plants can indeed raise job satisfaction, increase productivity, and improve well-being, as well as various health benefits, such as lower blood pressure and reduce anxiety.
 Seems a like a no-brainer to pop some plants around the office!

 Have Communal Areas